mp619/Aqua-Polis/README.md

 affect only rural areas but also urban ones, as in the recent case of the Flint Water Crisis.

-In addition to health implications, this represents an environmental and econom- ical problem as well: as reported from the CDP Global Water Report 2020, water security is a necessary issue to solve in order to achieve our Net Zero Goal and the multiple studies indicates how the financial impact of water risks is more than 5 times greater than the cost of addressing them.
+In addition to health implications, this represents an environmental and economical problem as well: as reported from the CDP Global Water Report 2020, water security is a necessary issue to solve in order to achieve our Net Zero Goal and the multiple studies indicates how the financial impact of water risks is more than 5 times greater than the cost of addressing them.